Helping tweens find emotional balance, build resilience, and thrive

 Each class will include guided meditations, mindfulness exercises, discussion, sharing, and reflection.
 Here’s what you’ll learn during the six-week course:

 [2] Understanding Thoughts and Feelings – Learn how to notice your thoughts and feelings without letting them take over.
-Using activities like “Thought Clouds,” we’ll practice being curious about what’s going on inside you and finding ways to respond calmly instead of reacting quickly.
+Using activities like “Thought Clouds,” we’ll practice being curious about what’s going on inside and finding ways to respond calmly instead of reacting quickly.

 [3] Self-Compassion and Kindness – Learn how to be a good friend to yourself!
 We’ll talk about the power of treating yourself kindly, even when things don’t go as planned.
 Through activities like making a “Kindness Jar” and designing a self-compassion superhero, you’ll see how being kind to yourself can help you feel happier and more confident.